 Aromas & Flavors

-Our finest blend of the five classic Bordeaux varietals – Cabernet Sauvignon, Malbec, Petit Verdot, Merlot and Cabernet Franc – from the best selections of our vineyards in Alexander and Dry Creek Valleys.
-Vibrant aromas and flavors of boysenberry, cassis, anise, black cherry, and caramel come together with lingering plum on a long finish.
-This wine’s upfront silkiness and roundness make for a delicious selection now and will drink well for 15-20 years.
+Our finest blend of the five classic Bordeaux varietals – Cabernet Sauvignon, Malbec, Petit Verdot, Merlot and Cabernet Franc – from the best selections of our vineyards in Alexander, Napa, Knights, and Dry Creek Valleys.
+Vibrant aromas of cassis, plum and pomegranate combine with notes of olive, cedar, mocha and a subtle hint of smoke that lead to flavors of cherry and blueberry on the palate.
+Soft and elegant, Trésor flows seamlessly, adding extension to the lengthy finish.

 How It's Made

-The hand-harvested grapes from low-yielding vines primarily on our mountain vineyards enter the gravity-flow winery, are destemmed and then hand sorted.
-Whole berries are transferred by conveyor to stainless steel and oak tanks for a four-day cold soak prior to fermentation.
-After fermentation, each tank is drained to 42% new barrels, keeping each lot separate.
-The wine undergoes malolactic fermentation and 21 months of cave aging before blending and bottling.
+Upon entering the gravity-flow winery, the grapes are destemmed and hand sorted.
+Whole berries are transferred by conveyor to oak and stainless steel tanks for three days of cold soaking.
+Following the cold soak, yeast is added and pump overs commence, one to two times daily, for the duration of primary fermentation.
+After fermentation, each tank is drained to French oak barrels, keeping each lot separate.
+The wine undergoes malolactic fermentation and 21 months of cave aging before bottling in August 2016.

-2013 was another great year for making wine.
-The growing season began with an early budbreak, after a cool, wet winter.
-An unusually warm and dry spring was followed by a consistently warm summer leading to elevated temperatures toward the end of August prompting an earlier harvest than in recent years.
-These favorable conditions resulted in wines featuring good color and tannin structure along with concentrated flavors.
+2014 gave us another great crop of grapes, despite a second year of farming under drought conditions.
+The growing season began with early bud break after a dry winter, which led to a warm and dry spring.
+A consistently warm summer was followed by elevated temperatures toward the end of August, prompting an earlier harvest than the previous year.
+These favorable conditions resulted in wines with good color and tannin structure along with concentrated flavors.

 By clicking the button below you are confirming that you are at least 21 years of age.I'm at least 21